 A crucial element to having a stress free Quinceañera reception is to have a written program of the important events taking place during the reception.

-If you wish, you can also have the Quinceañera order of events printed on elegant paper and placed at the seat of each of your guests.
-This way, if they need to briefly step outside of the reception, they’ll know by what time to return to not miss the next event in your Quinceañera fiesta.
+A great idea is to print this program and place it at the seat of each of your guests, this way, if they need to briefly step outside of the reception, they’ll know by what time to return to not miss anything!

 The Quinceañera Entrance

 Minutes before your arrival, the event coordinator, family member, DJ, or MC will announce for all guests to take a seat.
-While the DJ plays your entrance music, the progression should be as follows: your parents, your padrinos, your court, then you and your chambelan.
-If you wish to make your entrance with your parents instead, have your chambelan enter before you by himself.
-All parties involved in the grand entrance should go directly to their seat –but not sit – to prepare for the next step.
+While the DJ plays your entrance music, the progression should be as follows: your parents, your padrinos, your Quinceañera court, then you and your chambelan.

 The Quinceañera Toast